TL;DR

 Verdict: Warp's innovative block-based output system offers superior organization and navigability compared to Alacritty's traditional continuous scrollback buffer.

 Alacritty is renowned for its deep and powerful customization, primarily achieved through a text-based configuration file.
-As of late 2025, this transitioned from YAML to TOML (`alacritty.toml`), allowing granular control over virtually every aspect of its appearance and behavior.
+As of version 0.14.0 (released October 2024), Alacritty's configuration transitioned from YAML to TOML (`alacritty.toml`), allowing granular control over virtually every aspect of its appearance and behavior.
 Users can precisely define fonts, colors (including themes), keybindings, window behavior, and even cursor styles.
 This level of control is highly valued by minimalists and power users who prefer to tailor their environment precisely to their needs.
 While it lacks a graphical settings interface, the text-based approach offers unparalleled flexibility for those comfortable with it.

 Verdict: Both terminals offer excellent customization, but Warp provides a more user-friendly GUI alongside file-based options, while Alacritty offers deeper, text-file-only control.